vacp2p/rfc/content/docs/rfcs/51/README.md

 The app is oblivious to the pubsub topic layer.
 (Future versions could deprecate the default pubsub topic and remove the necessity for `auto=true`.)

-*The basic idea behind topic sharding*:
+*The basic idea behind automatic sharding*:
 Content topics are mapped using [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing).
 Like with DHTs, the hash space is split into parts, each covered by a Pubsub topic (mesh network) that carries content topics which are mapped into the respective part of the hash space.